How to Use the Command 'fallocate' (with Examples)

 Explanation:

-specifies the amount of space that needs to be shrunk.
-In this case, it is 20 MiB.path/to/file
+: Indicates the amount of space to deallocate beginning from the offset, in this case, 20 MiB.path/to/file

 Example Output: